IvanKoshmansky/SpaceXMonitor_Android/README.md

     - reaction to taping on an element of the list: `onItemClicked()`,
     - reaction to taping the floating button "to the top of the list": `onClickFAB()`.

-    In this application, a single MainViewModel maintains the state of the UI controllers for the two screens.
+    In this application, a single `MainViewModel` maintains the state of the UI controllers for the two screens.

-5. UI controllers, which are contained in two fragments: OverviewFragment and DetailFragment Provide direct user interaction: SpaceX mission list visualization, transitions between screens, showing detailed information about each mission.
+5. UI controllers, which are contained in two fragments: `OverviewFragment` and `DetailFragment`.
+Provides a user interaction with the app: SpaceX mission list visualization, transitions between screens, showing detailed information about each mission.
-To display a list of missions with pagination, the Paging3 library is used.
+    - To display a list of missions with pagination, the **Paging3** library is used.
-The Navigation library is used to navigate between screens.
+    - The **Navigation** library is used to navigate between screens.
-Coil library is used to load images.
+    - **Coil** library is used to load images.

-6. Android Application object: SpaceXMonitorApplication Is the root component of the application and is used to pass dependencies to other components with Hilt.
+6. The Android Application object: `SpaceXMonitorApplication`
+There is the root component of the application and is used to pass dependencies to other components via the **Hilt**.

 ## Screenshots ##